fluent-ffmpeg/node-fluent-ffmpeg/README.md

   * `?x240` - Fixed height, calculate width
   * `50%` - percental resizing
   * `320x240` - fixed size (plain ffmpeg way)

+### Auto-padding when converting aspect ratio
+Using fluent-ffmpeg, you can auto-pad any video output when converting the aspect ratio.
+When converting from 4:3 to 16:9, padding is added to the left/right, when converting from 16:9 to 4:3, padding is added to top/bottom.

+    var ffmpeg = require('fluent-ffmpeg');

+    var proc = new ffmpeg('/path/to/your_movie.avi')
+      .withAspect('4:3')
+      .withSize('640x480')
+      .applyPadding(true, 'white')
+      .saveToFile('/path/to/your_target.avi', function(retcode, error){
+        console.log('file has been converted succesfully');
+      });
+This command will auto-pad your 4:3 output video stream using a white background-color (default is black).

 ### Simple conversion using preset
 This example loads up a predefined preset in the preset folder (currently, fluent-ffmpeg ships with presets for DIVX, Flashvideo and Podcast conversions)